aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-svg/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to SVG via .NET" h2=".NET API to Render EMAIL to SVG on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMAIL to SVG conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to SVG.
+As a .NET developer, you may need to add EMAIL to SVG conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs from Aspose.Total for .NET.
+Aspose.Email for .NET is a powerful API that can be used to convert EMAIL files to HTML.
+After that, Aspose.Words for .NET can be used to render HTML to SVG.

+Aspose.Total for .NET is a suite of APIs that provides developers with a comprehensive set of tools for manipulating a wide range of file formats.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and more.
+Aspose.Email for .NET is a powerful API that can be used to convert EMAIL files to HTML.
+It supports a wide range of EMAIL file formats, including MSG, EML, EMLX, and MHT.
+It also supports a variety of features, such as message extraction, message conversion, and message manipulation.

+Once you have converted the EMAIL file to HTML, you can use Aspose.Words for .NET to render HTML to SVG.
+Aspose.Words for .NET is a powerful API that can be used to create, edit, and convert documents in a variety of formats, including DOC, DOCX, HTML, and PDF.
+It also supports a variety of features, such as document manipulation, document conversion, and document rendering.
+With Aspose.Words for .NET, you can easily render HTML to SVG.

+By using Aspose.Total for .NET, you can easily add EMAIL to SVG conversion features to your applications.
+Aspose.Email for .NET can be used to convert EMAIL files to HTML, and Aspose.Words for .NET can be used to render HTML to SVG.
+With these powerful APIs, you can easily add EMAIL to SVG conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}